googleapis/python-spanner-sqlalchemy/README.md

 Contributing
 ------------

 Contributions to this library are welcome and encouraged.
+Please report issues, file feature requests, and send pull requests (see contributions). **Note that this project is not officially supported by Google as part of the Cloud Spanner product.**

 See [CONTRIBUTING](https://github.com/cloudspannerecosystem/python-spanner-sqlalchemy/blob/main/contributing.md) for more information on how to get started.